How to Deal with Trauma Triggers in a Relationship

 Open Communication Is Essential

-Both partners have to feel safe about sharing their feelings and experiences.
 If you’re the partner having trouble with triggers, describe what triggers you, how it makes you feel, and how your partner can help.
 If your partner has issues with triggers, listen actively, with empathy, and without judgment.

 Establish Safe Boundaries